jetsoncontrols/ha-unifi-energy-helper/README.md

-# UniFi Helper for Home Assistant
+# UniFi Energy Helper for Home Assistant

 A Home Assistant custom component that automatically creates synthetic Energy (kWh) entities for UniFi Network devices with PoE ports.
 This helper accumulates energy consumption from PoE port wattage entities and displays them alongside the UniFi Network device.